In this Instrument,

 (3) Except in Ontario, an exemption referred to in subsection (1) is granted under the statute referred to in Appendix B of National Instrument 14-101 Definitions opposite the name of the local jurisdiction.

-Multilateral Instrument 52-109 Certification of Disclosure in Issuers’ Annual and Interim Filings, which came into force on
+National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings

 Form 52-109F1 Certification of Annual Filings Full Certificate